 Corie Schwabenland is a Sophomore Psychology Major and future Child and Youth Studies Minor.
 The wonderful education she received growing up in Fresno, California sparked a deep interest in how students learn and how to best teach them.
 She plans to pursue a Doctoral degree in Developmental Psychology, and hopes that her post-graduate life finds her bettering the educational system for future generations.
 She is particularly intrigued by positive psychology, and how positivity can help realize human potential.
 In her spare time, she loves to explore San Francisco's local arts scene, be it by seeking out hidden city murals or interviewing musicians for Bay Area website We Move Against Tides.

-Tzipporah Dang is a Junior Research Assistant for Foster Care
+Tzipporah Dang is a Research Assistant for Foster Care

 to continue research and to pursue other activities.
-In her free time,
+In her (very limited) free time,

-she enjoys watching Dexter and Psych.
+she enjoys watching TV series, such as Psych.
 She also enjoys listening to music

 and playing with her dog.